-Dr. Jama Shelton will join the Silberman School of Social Work in Fall 2016 as Assistant Professor.
-Prior to joining Silberman, Dr. Shelton was a postdoctoral research fellow at the McSilver Institute for Poverty Policy and Research, NYU Silver School of Social Work.
+Dr. Jama Shelton joined the Silberman School of Social Work faculty in Fall 2016 as an Assistant Professor.
+Prior to arriving at Silberman, Dr. Shelton was a postdoctoral research fellow at the McSilver Institute for Poverty Policy and Research, NYU Silver School of Social Work.
 She was also Deputy Executive Director of the True Colors Fund, a leading non-profit organization that works to end LGBT youth homelessness.

 Dr. Shelton earned her Ph.D. from the CUNY Graduate Center and the Silberman School of Social Work, and her MSW from NYU.

 Dr. Shelton is a highly accomplished scholar and practitioner who has worked in many different settings to address homelessness among lesbian, gay, bisexual, and transgender (LGBT) youth.
 In particular, her research focuses on the experiences of transgender and gender-expansive young people who are homeless or unstably housed.
-Silberman faculty members S. J. Dodd, Deborah Tolman, and Gerald Mallon advised her dissertation, which used ethnography to analyze what trans-affirming housing entails, along with policy analysis to understand LGBT inclusion efforts in federal housing policy.
+Silberman faculty members S. J. Dodd, Deborah Tolman, and Gerald Mallon advised her dissertation, which used phenomenological inquiry to explore the meaning of trans-affirming housing in young people’s own voices, along with policy analysis to understand LGBT youth inclusion efforts in federal housing policy.